lalyos/k8s-workshop/README.md

 - sample git repo pre-pulled into $HOME
 - KUBECONFIG set up to own namespaces with token and server ca.pem set

-For instant `kubectl` access, browser based connectivity is provided.
-Under the hood bash is shared via a websocket [yudai/gotty](https://github.com/yudai/gotty)
+For instant `kubectl` access a browser based connectivity is provided.
+Under the hood bash is shared via a websocket, based on: [yudai/gotty](https://github.com/yudai/gotty).
-.

-See the [last section](#tldr) for different access methods.
+See the [last section](#tldr) for explanation about different access methods, and why the browser based is preferred.
+Please note, that while browser based is poreferable for first-time users, adiitional ssh access can be easily provided.
+See [sshfront](https://github.com/lalyos/k8s-sshfront)

 ## Usage